accucode/paragon-droid/_readme.txt

         Android Tools...
 Rename Application Package.
     Enter the same package location where you put MyApplication.java.
-    Once this is done you may get a compile error in the RR.java file change the com.kodemore.stub to the sampe package location where you put MyApplication.java.
+    Once this is done you may get a compile error in the RR.java file change the com.kodemore.stub to the same package location where you put MyApplication.java.
             (the easiest way is to do a find/replace All) Review and commit the changes to git.